 That's a pretty good trick except neither of these claims are true.

 Over the years, there have been a LOT of chromium studies.
-They have involved football players, military personal as well as regular men and women.
+They have involved football players, military personnel as well as regular men and women.

 99% of those studies proved chromium is not effective.